andersnygaard/Paradox-sailboat/README.md

 In the 2003 Everglades Challenge, a 304-mile coastal race along Florida’s Gulf Coast, Layden’s Paradox surprised many observers by winning its class and finishing first overall.
 The result highlighted the boat’s strengths.
 By keeping the skipper dry and rested, allowing inside steering and reefing, and making reliable progress in stable offshore breezes while others worked shifting air near shore, Paradox turned endurance and efficiency into a decisive advantage.

 Today it is reasonable to say between 50 and 100 Paradox boats have been started or completed worldwide.
 The number is modest by production standards, but each build reflects a clear idea: a shallow, tough, minimalist cruiser that rewards careful use and keeps going when the water gets thin.

-## Key features of the Paradox

-The Paradox is a pocket cruiser that looks like a dinghy at first but feels larger once you step inside.
-At 13 feet 10 inches, or about 4.2 meters, its flat bottom and boxy midsection create useful volume.
-The structure is simple and stout, with a workboat feel that tolerates beaching, drying out, and hard use.
-The flat bottom is part of the concept.
-It lets the boat stand upright when the tide leaves and slide across shoals, and it tends to start conversations at the ramp.

-Speed is not the point.
-The Paradox does not plane like modern performance dinghies and it sits low on its lines.
-What it offers instead is steady handling and strong initial stability, which makes capsizes far less likely in normal use.
-It is not a bluewater boat, but it is very capable for coastal cruising and gunkholing, where the shallow draft, low rig, and dry shelter matter most.

 ### Key measurements